 - Poor or deficient formwork examination during and after concrete placement to identify unusual deflections or other indications of potential failure that can be corrected.

 - Construct formwork that does not comply with form drawings.

-- Lack of proper field inspection to ensure the form design is correctly interpreted by the form of builders.
+- Lack of proper field inspection to ensure the form design is correctly interpreted by the firm of builders.

 - Using less damaged or inferior strength.

 Also read: Waffle Slab, Flat Slab & Sunken Slab

 A concrete slab that undergoes bending from one support to another causes tension at the bottom of the slab and compression at the top.